-The striking Berger monument made of Ruhr sandstone was erected in 1903 in honor of the Witten industrialist and Reichstag politician Louis Berger (1829-1891).
+The Berger Monument, a structure made of Ruhr sandstone, was erected in 1903 as a tribute to the Witten industrialist and Reichstag politician Louis Berger (1829-1891).
+It also offers a far-reaching perspective of the region.

 Address